plone/training/gatsby/navigation.rst

 Navigation
 ==========

-So we have covered page creation and displaying data.
+We have covered page creation and displaying data.

-As the amount the content and pages increases, navigation is important so that a user does not get lost deep in a site.
+As the amount of the content and pages increases, navigation is important so that a user does not get lost deep in a site.

-gatsby-source-plone provides Breadcrumb and root Navigation data, making this task fairly simple.
+``gatsby-source-plone`` provides Breadcrumb and root Navigation data, making this task fairly simple.

 Breadcrumbs